alfuananzo/Stained-Glass/README.md

 # Introduction
 Stained glass is a Windows testlab deployment tool configures to run directly on the hypervisor.
 It is a project build by UvA students for research in close colebaration with outflank.nl.
 It is meant to be a tool for software testing, penetration testing and malware research.
 It deploys disks directly from the hypervisor instead of traditional testlab tools like SCCM, WDS or puppet.
+Currently it ONLY works with Hyper-v.

 So what does Stained-Glas do?
 It deploys a realistic testlab in one click and go, all it takes is a defined lab in a XML file.
 This includes:
   * User files